-Worn or damaged teeth can have a wide range of causes, including complex dental concerns such as TMJ disorders.
-Dr. Blaylock will thoroughly examine your teeth, gums and jaw joints as part of a comprehensive approach to addressing worn teeth.
+Worn or damaged teeth can have many causes, including complex dental concerns such as TMJ disorders.
+Your dentist in Durham NC, Dr. Blaylock, will thoroughly examine your teeth, gums and jaw joints as part of a comprehensive approach to addressing worn teeth.

-Identifying any underlying dental problems that may be the cause of worn or damaged teeth is the key to recommending appropriate, lasting treatment.
+Identifying any underlying dental problems that may cause worn or damaged teeth is the key to recommending appropriate, lasting treatment.

 What is Bruxism?

-There are many causes of bruxism with stress and anxiety as well as an abnormal positioning of the teeth and jaw being the most common.
+There are many causes of bruxism, with stress and anxiety as well as abnormal positioning of the teeth and jaw, being the most common.
 If the cause of your worn teeth is teeth grinding, Dr. Blaylock may recommend the use of a bite guard to maintain a healthy and functional smile and prevent future damage.

 Other Causes of Worn Teeth